-All adverse events (with the exception noted below) and special situations regardless of causality to cilta-cel beginning from product administration on Day 0 until Day 100 following CAR-T infusion will be recorded in the electronic case report form (eCRF).
-Thereafter, only non-serious AEs related to cilta-cel except the safety variables defined below, and all SAEs regardless of causality up to End of Study will be recorded in the eCRF.
+All adverse events (with the exception noted below) and special situations regardless of causality to cilta-cel beginning from cilta-cel administration until Day 100 following cilta-cel infusion will be recorded in the electronic case report form (eCRF).
+Thereafter, only non-serious AEs related to cilta-cel except the safety variables defined below, and all serious adverse events (SAEs) regardless of causality up to End of Study will be recorded in the eCRF.

-In addition, events of HBV reactivations and HTLV-related T-cell leukemia/lymphoma and demyelinating disease (in Brazilian patients only) regardless of seriousness or causality from product administration on Day 0 until one year following CAR-T infusion will be recorded in the eCRF.
+In addition, events of HBV reactivations and HTLV-related T-cell leukemia/lymphoma and demyelinating disease regardless of seriousness or causality from cilta-cel administration until one year following cilta-cel infusion will be recorded in the eCRF.

-Safety parameters for this study include the rate of the following selected adverse events (including latency, frequency, type and severity when available) regardless of causality and seriousness:
+Safety parameters for this study include the following selected adverse events (including latency, frequency, type and severity) regardless of causality and seriousness:

-• Subsequent malignancies, defined as a new occurrence of malignancy after cilta-cel administration (including subsequent malignancies and recurrent malignancies, other than multiple myeloma).
+• Second primary malignancies, defined as a new occurrence of malignancy after cilta-cel administration (including second primary malignancies and recurrent malignancies, other than multiple myeloma).

-In the event of subsequent malignancy, a tumor sample should be collected, if clinically feasible, and lentiviral integration site analysis may be performed for possible insertional mutagenesis.

-- Presence of RCL will be tested in patients who develop subsequent malignancies (where allowed per local regulations in the context of a non-interventional study). - Neurotoxicity, including:

-Immune effector cell-associated neurotoxicity syndrome (ICANS)

-Other CAR-T cell neurotoxicity, including movement and neurocognitive toxicity (i.e., Parkinsonism)

-- Hematologic disorders, per collected laboratory values, and their relation to patients' demographics and baseline characteristics - Hypogammaglobulinemia - Clinically significant infections - Organ toxicities - Cytokine release syndrome (CRS), including hemophagocytic lymphohistiocytosis/macrophage activation syndrome (HLH/MAS) - Tumor lysis syndrome - Graft-versus-host disease (GVHD) - Other collected adverse events, including but not limited to: - Infusion-related reactions - Rheumatologic or other autoimmune disorders - Neurological disorders, other than ICANS and other CAR-T cell neurotoxicity - HBV reactivation - HTLV-related T-cell leukemia/lymphoma and demyelinating disease (in Brazilian patients only) - Hematologic disorders, including prolonged or recurrent cytopenias (ie, thrombocytopenia, leukopenia, lymphocytopenia and anemia)
+- In the event of second primary malignancy, tumor samples should be collected, if clinically feasible, and lentiviral integration site analysis may be performed to assess the presence of predominant integration site if at least 1% of cells in the new malignancy samples are positive for vector sequences and when a sample of adequate quality and in sufficient quantity is available. - Presence of RCL will be tested in patients who develop second primary malignancies, and when samples of adequate quality and in sufficient quantity are available (where allowed per local regulations in the context of a non-interventional study). - Neurotoxicity, including: - Immune effector cell-associated neurotoxicity syndrome (ICANS) - Other CAR-T cell neurotoxicity, including movement and neurocognitive toxicity (ie, Parkinsonism) - Hematologic disorders, including prolonged or recurrent cytopenias (ie, thrombocytopenia, leukopenia, lymphocytopenia, and anemia) - Hypogammaglobulinemia - Clinically significant infections - Organ toxicities - Cytokine release syndrome (CRS), including hemophagocytic lymphohistiocytosis/macrophage activation syndrome (HLH/MAS) - Immune effector cell-associated hemophagocytic lymphohistiocytosis-like syndrome (IEC-HS), not attributable to alternative etiologies, including CRS, infection, and/or disease progression - Tumor lysis syndrome - Graft-versus-host disease (GVHD) - Immune effector cell-associated enterocolitis (IEC-EC) - Other collected adverse events related to cilta-cel infusion and/or treatment, including but not limited to: - Cilta-cel infusion-related reactions - Rheumatologic or other autoimmune disorders - Neurological disorders, other than ICANS and other CAR-T cell neurotoxicity - HBV reactivation - HTLV-related T-cell leukemia/lymphoma and demyelinating disease